Don't schedule anything important for 2 p.m.

 (CNN)Energy drinks are a $2.8 billion-a-year business in the United States alone, built on the promise of helping you push past that "2:30 feeling."

-Some people are early birds and others are night owls, but one thing many people have in common is a feeling of sluggishness in the afternoon.
+While some people are early birds and others are night owls, one thing many people have in common is a feeling of sluggishness in the afternoon.
 This is in large part due to your circadian rhythm, a roughly 24-hour "master clock" that regulates hormones in your brain -- including, most prominently, the ones that make you feel tired or awake.

 But you don't just experience a physical lack of energy.
-Your brain's reward processing system also takes a hit, according to a study published this week in The Journal of Neuroscience by researchers at Australia's Swinburne University of Technology
+Your brain's reward processing system also takes a hit, according to a study published this week in The Journal of Neuroscience by researchers at Australia's Swinburne University of Technology.

 In the simplest terms, this system is responsible for helping you weigh potential risks vs. rewards, and arrive at a decision as far as what -- or what not -- to do.

-Jamie Byrne, the study's lead author, says convention wisdom has been that reward response is driven by "reward-related factors," such as the relative appeal of a reward ($10 vs. $100, for example) and "internal factors," such as whether you are an optimistic or pessimistic person.
+Jamie Byrne, the study's lead author, says conventional wisdom has been that reward response is driven by "reward-related factors," such as the relative appeal of a reward ($10 vs. $100, for example) and "internal factors," such as whether you are an optimistic or pessimistic person.

 "This study is testing a third component that may be relevant to this relationship: time of day," said Byrne, a Ph.D. candidate in clinical psychology at Swinburne.
 "Our best bet is that the brain is 'expecting' rewards at some times of day more than others, because it is adaptively primed by the circadian system."